These text will not display in live site if no content is inserted

-To build a solid base for growth and to form ties with the City of Venice, club representatives approached management at Bill Buck Chevrolet of Venice for support.
-The request for $200 seed money was denied, but a short time later, Bill Buck Chevrolet did become the first sponsor of VFC with a $500 contribution.
+Club representative approached management at Bill Buck Chevrolet of Venice (now Jenkins Chevrolet) for support.
+The request for $200 seed money was denied, but Bill Buck Jr. presented the club with a check for $500 and become the first sponsor of VFC.
 This strong partnership propelled the club into the future and VFC Corvette owners were off and driving.
 During the first three years, the club experienced rapid growth and membership increased to 135 memberships with 190 Corvettes.
 VFC has become a recognized entity within the community by participating in community events such as those sponsored by the Sertoma Club of Venice, a service and philanthropic club, the Venice Holiday Parade and much more.

 In January 2003, VFC held their first car show, “Corvettes on the Gulf” at Bill Buck Chevrolet.
 The car show became an annual event and was moved to Centennial Park in downtown Venice.
 Along with the new venue came a new name “Corvettes in Venice - A Vette Together”.
 The first “Vette Together” was held September 10, 2004.

 Where are we now?
-The VFC family has grown to over 200 memberships with over 300 members owned Corvettes.
-The annual car show is in its 16th year and is considered the among the best Corvette show in Florida by the participants, who return to the show each year, and car enthusiasts who come to view the Corvettes on display.
-Each year the show gets better.
+The VFC family has grown to over 400 members.
+The annual car show is considered to be the best Corvette show in Florida by the participants and car enthusiasts who come to view the Corvettes on display.